Facebook

 Now that you know the best places to visit and what makes each Greek island unique, you need to find out how to get there.
 Here we feature cruise lines offering a Greek island cruise itinerary.
 We’ll point out what they offer, where they go, and how much each cruise costs.

-On board this ship you have the options to go basic and save your $$$ for fun at the ports of call, or indulge and book a stateroom with 24-hour butler service, exclusive sundeck, private hot tub, and many, many more extras.
+On board their ships you have the options to go basic and save your $$$ for fun at the ports of call, or indulge and book a stateroom with 24-hour butler service, exclusive sundeck, private hot tub, and many, many more extras.

-Once you made yourself at home, explore the ship.
-Onboard shopping includes gift shops, duty free shops, and even an art gallery!
+Once you made yourself at home, explore the ships.
+Onboard shopping generally includes gift shops, duty free shops, and even an art gallery!
 And you won’t go hungry, either.

 During time spent sailing to one of the next ports of call, enjoy activities on board: Perspectives Photography Studio, a basketball/volleyball/tennis court, a fitness center, the pool, the spa thermal suite, a card room, jade casino, the video arcade, a cigar lounge, the Entourage Teen Club, Splash Academy for kids, an internet café, a jogging and walking track, a library, and a chapel.